submariner-io/submariner-website/src/content/quickstart/vsphere_aws/_index.md

 infrastructure.
 Follow the [OpenShift documenation](https://docs.openshift.com/container-platform/) for installation instructions on supported versions of vSphere.

-Submariner gateway nodes need to be able to accept IPsec traffic.
+Submariner Gateway nodes need to be able to accept IPsec traffic.
 For on-premises clusters behind corporate firewalls, the default IPsec UDP ports might be blocked.
 To overcome this, Submariner supports NAT Traversal (NAT-T) with the option to set custom non-standard ports.
 In this example, we use UDP 4501 and UDP 501.
 Ensure that those ports are allowed on the gateway node and on the corporate firewall.

-Submariner also uses VXLAN to encapsulate traffic from the worker nodes to the gateway nodes.
-Ensure that firewall configuration on the vSphere cluster allows UDP 4800 across all the worker nodes.
+Submariner also uses VXLAN to encapsulate traffic from the worker and master nodes to the Gateway nodes.
+Ensure that firewall configuration on the vSphere cluster allows 4800/UDP across all nodes in the cluster in both directions.

 | Protocol   | Port   | Description                                  |
 |------------|--------|----------------------------------------------|